2019 Masters Odds Tracker

 No golfer has won more Masters championships than the immortal Jack Nicklaus, who collected six green jackets over a 23-year span from 1963 to 1986.

-Masters Winners By Country
+Winners by Country

 It’s going to take a while before any other country catches up to the U.S. 37 Americans has accounted for 60 Masters championships since 1934.